The conic geometry of rectangles inscribed in lines: Rectangle loci as cone intersections

 \begin{proof} Apply Proposition~\ref{cases}, Theorem~\ref{indiff} and Corollary~\ref{line cor}. \end{proof}

 \begin{corollary} The intersection of two HR-cones projects to a hyperbola in the $xy$-plane. \end{corollary}

-Using the determinant criterion for classifying conics, it is not hard to give an example of an HR-cone and a cone as in Equation (1) whose intersection projects to an ellipse or a parabola in the plane.
+{Figure 1 illustrates Corollary~\ref{late cor}.} Using the determinant criterion for classifying conics, it is not hard to give an example of an HR-cone and a cone as in Equation (1) whose intersection projects to an ellipse or a parabola in the plane.
 In light of Corollary~\ref{late cor}, the second cone cannot be an HR-cone.

-\begin{remark} Given two pairs of lines whose rectangle locus is a hyperbola, let $(A,{\bf a})$ and $(B,{\bf b})$ be the HR-cones generated by the two pairs.
+\begin{remark} Given two pairs of lines whose rectangle locus is a hyperbola, let $(A,{\bf a})$ and $(B,{\bf b})$ be the HR-cones defined by the two pairs.
 If ${\bf p}$ is the center of the hyperbola, then Lemma~\ref{eq lemma} and the fact that by Theorem~\ref{indiff} neither pair is a translation of the other imply that $A \ne B$ and the pair of asymptotes for the rectangle locus is the degenerate hyperbola $({\bf x} - {\bf p})^T(A-B)({\bf x}-{\bf p})=0.$ Lemma~\ref{bridge} implies this pair of lines is the projection of the intersection of the two HR-cones $(A,{\bf p})$ and $(B,{\bf p})$.
 Thus a translated copy of the asymptotes of the rectangle locus can be found by moving the apex of one cone to the apex of the other and projecting the intersection to the $xy$-plane. \end{remark}

-\begin{remark} The intersection of two HR-cones either lies in a single vertical plane (see Remark~\ref{line cone}) or is a curve in ${\mathbb{R}}^3$ consisting of four branches, with each branch having another branch among the four as a reflection through the $xy$-axis.
+\begin{remark} Remark~\ref{axes rem}, Lemma~\ref{bridge} and Corollary~\ref{line cor} imply that if ${\c A}$ and ${\c B}$ are HR-cones, then the intersection of these two cones lies in a vertical plane if and only if either both cones are unit cones or the major axes of the level curves of the two cones are parallel.
+Suppose the intersection of the two cones does not lie in a single vertical plane.
+Then the intersection is a curve in ${\mathbb{R}}^3$ consisting of four branches, with each branch having another branch among the four as a reflection through the $xy$-axis.
 By Lemma~\ref{bridge} and Theorem~\ref{indiff}, each reflected pair projects to a branch of a hyperbola in the $xy$-plane.
 However, a branch of the intersection of the two cones need not lie in a plane.
-For example, consider the two HR-cones The four points $(1,2,4),(2,\sqrt{14},15),(3,\sqrt{28},32),(4,\sqrt{46},55)$ lie on a single branch but do not lie in a plane since See \cite{Zia} for a graph that shows similar behavior \end{remark}
+For example, consider the two HR-cones The four points $(1,2,4),(2,\sqrt{14},15),(3,\sqrt{28},32),(4,\sqrt{46},55)$ lie on a single branch but do not lie in a plane since \end{remark}